By Elena Gaia

 Kanya was in grade 5 when she stopped going to school.

-World Vision is also bringing forward a recommendation for governments to strengthen child and social protection systems.
+World Vision also recommends that governments strengthen child and social protection systems in order to put an end to child labour.
 What does that look like?

--Supporting families to generate income sustainably without recurring to their children’s work
+Supporting families to generate income sustainably without the need to send their children to work.

 For more in-depth reading, you can check out the Eliminating Child Labour, Achieving Inclusive Economic Growth report.